chocobanaa/FCND-Estimation-CPP/README.md

 - CRITERIA : Implement a better rate gyro attitude integration scheme in the UpdateFromIMU() function.

 sample code, a small-angle approximation integration method is implemented
-To Improve the performance, I used the a method(Nonlinear Complementary Filter) in ref 7.1.2 ["Estimation for Quadrotors"](https://www.overleaf.com/read/vymfngphcccj)
-qt is a quaternion for the Euler angle (Roll,Pitch, Yaw) and dq is a quaternian represent angular rates from the IMU in the body frame.
+To Improvement, A method(Nonlinear Complementary Filter) in ref 7.1.2 ["Estimation for Quadrotors"](https://www.overleaf.com/read/vymfngphcccj) is used qt is a quaternion for the Euler angle (Roll,Pitch, Yaw) and dq is a quaternian represent angular rates from the IMU in the body frame.
 Then predicted quaternion, qt bar is as follows:
 ![image](https://user-images.githubusercontent.com/88915769/134472602-4b1103ce-0c5f-4a08-af1b-f1a841cea229.png)